I still remember writing the resignation letter for a job that I loved.

 I now have 15 clients per month – and the business is still growing.
 I’ve employed my first staff member – who is amazing – along with a bookkeeper, and I have a great support network.

 I remind myself daily to keep my eye on the big picture and stay focussed on my dreams.

 The day-to-day is important but you can’t let it dictate everything.

 I’m still fumbling my way through the process a bit, trying to push aside the doubt and fear, but I am determined.

 Anyone who is scared about taking a leap should consider the worst-case scenario.

 We get so caught up in needing everything to be finalised and mapped out that we forget that isn’t how life works.

 Embrace the fact you don’t know what will happen tomorrow, get excited about the fact you don’t know where you will be in a year.

 Each challenge that comes up in front of us is a reason to keep pushing harder because the tougher the struggle, the sweeter the victory.

-Bronte Cresswell graduated from USC with a Bachelor of Public Relations.
+Bronte Cresswell graduated from UniSC with a Bachelor of Public Relations.
 Follow her @shethesocial